joelgraff/presentations/ispe_foss_engineering/PITCHME.md

 <br>
 @ul
  - Eat the cake
- - But only With my 3rd cousin.
+ - But only with my 3rd cousin.
 Twice removed.
  - And I can only use my pinky finger
  - On the third Thursday of the month.
  - Because the baker **said so.**